Christ Church, Belper: History

 The church was built to the designs of the architect Henry Isaac Stevens and consecrated by the Bishop of Lichfield and Coventry on 30 July 1850.
+A vicarage was built on land to the south of the church in 1857, also to the designs of Stevens.

 The church was restored in 1878 when the varnish was removed from the roof timbers and the ceiling and walls were painted by T.R.
 Hibbert of Belper.
 A screen was erected and the gas lighting extended.
 The floor of the church was lowered by 5 in and the aisles were paved with encaustic tiles.
 This work was carried out under the supervision of the architect Mr. Robinson of Derby.
 At the same time the organ, which had formerly stood on the north side, was split either side of the chancel.
 The work was paid for by local industrialist G.H.
 Strutt whose liberality enabled the church to be converted into a free and open church.
 In 1903, two vestries were built and other alterations made, to the designs of Hunter and Woodhouse of Belper.